Creative Commons License 2023 Volume 10 Issue 1

 Downloads: 121

-Views: 520
+Views: 583

-Keywords: Deudorix isocrates, Anatomy, Histology, Alimentary canal, larva
+Keywords: Deudorix isocrates, Anatomy, Histology, Alimentary canal, larva.

 INTRODUCTION

 Deudorix isocrates (Fab.) is a serious economic pest on pomegranate and guava [1, 2], commonly called pomegranate fruit borer.
 It is the main constraint in producing adequate quantities and quality pomegranate fruits.
 The pomegranate fruit borer is the most common, polyphagous, and damaging pest, with a wide range of host plants including pomegranate, citrus, guava, litchi, apple, peach, pear, plum, and sapota [3].
 It has received much attention regarding its bio-ecological studies and management strategies to minimize its attack on pomegranate crops.
 No anatomical or histological work has been done, however, these studies have great importance in the field of pest control.
 The anatomy, histology, and physiology of the alimentary canal of arthropods are related to the digestion and absorption of their specific diet [4].
 The midgut, which occupies the largest part of the alimentary canal, plays a major role in the digestion of food and absorption of nutrients, but also chemical and biological insecticides [5-9].
-Due to this, the anatomical and histological studies have greater significance to assess the efficacy of plant extract with insecticidal properties [10-13], evaluation of the pathogenicity of biological control agents [14], the toxicity of synthetic insecticides [15], the effect of drugs [16] on lepidopteran pests, leading to an increase of interest for knowledge about anatomy and histology of the alimentary canal of the insect pest species.
-Our study is the first detailed anatomical and histological description of the alimentary canal of a D.isocrates larva.
-The present study provides the fundamental anatomical and histological data of the alimentary canal of D.isocrates which is useful in toxicological and pathological research on this pest.
+Due to this, the anatomical and histological studies have greater significance in assessing the efficacy of plant extract with insecticidal properties [10-13], evaluation of the pathogenicity of biological control agents [14], the toxicity of synthetic insecticides [15], the effect of drugs [16] on lepidopteran pests, leading to an increase of interest for knowledge about anatomy and histology of the alimentary canal of the insect pest species.
+Our study is the first detailed anatomical and histological description of the alimentary canal of a D. isocrates larva.
+The present study provides the fundamental anatomical and histological data of the alimentary canal of D. isocrates which is useful in toxicological and pathological research on this pest.

 MATERIALS AND METHODS

-The specimens were obtained by laboratory rearing as well as from the pomegranate filed by collecting infested fruits due to D.isocrates at larval stages.
+The specimens were obtained by laboratory rearing as well as from the pomegranate filed by collecting infested fruits due to D. isocrates at larval stages.
 For the anatomical study, the fresh larvae were sacrificed by putting them in hot water.
 The sacrificed specimens were opened along with the mid-dorsal line in insect saline under a stereoscopic dissecting binocular microscope.
 The morphometric observations were made using ocular and stage micromere.
 These observations were presented as average with SE (Standard Error) (Table 1).

-Organs of alimentary canal
+Organs of the alimentary canal

-Average Length (±SE)
+Average Length (± SE)

-Average Width (±SE)
+Average Width (± SE)

 Pharynx